RomanPrybluda/RomanPrybluda/README.md

 > ⚓ "Code is like a ship – it should be solid, maintainable, and always moving forward."
 ### 🚀 C# .NET Backend Developer | Software Engineer

-With **non-commercial experience** in **C# .NET**, I specialize in building scalable backend solutions with a strong focus on clean architecture and robust APIs.
-Currently, I am expanding my expertise into **frontend** development and **desktop applications** to become a more versatile developer.
+I specialize in building scalable backend solutions with a strong focus on clean architecture and robust APIs.
+Currently, I am expanding my expertise into **frontend** development and **desktop applications** to become a full-stack developer.

 🔹 Experience in the **maritime industry** as an **engineer, designer, and surveyor** helps me bring precision and real-world problem-solving into software development.